JacobSmolii/medicine_cabinet-app/README.md

 Here user can see what ailments they treated

-After succes request you will see the treated way of cannabis types user has been added
+After succes request you will see the treated way of cannabis types user has been added.